turingschool/lesson_plans/ruby_01-object_oriented_programming_with_ruby/stacks_methods_and_program_flow.markdown

 for the `fibonacci` method, with some calls to `include?` and `+` thrown into the mix here and there.

-If this is the case, then what's the value of adding different stack "frames" for each recursive call into the same `fibonacci` method?
+If this is the case, what's the value of adding different stack "frames" for each recursive call into the same `fibonacci` method?

 One point goes back to what we mentioned before about program